Before the Inspection

 Roof shingles with no nails

 Look for an inspector who is willing to walk the roof and go the places that aren’t easy to get to.
 An inspector who doesn’t venture up on the roof or venture off the decked part of the attic is leaving a lot of your house under-inspected.
 There are a lot of roof defects which are undetectable unless you’re on the roof.
-Don’t let anyone tell you that they can inspect a roof equally well from the ground with binoculars.
+Don’t let anyone tell you that they can inspect a roof equally well from the ground with binoculars, a drone or a camera on a stick.
 The more challenging an area is to get to, the more likely some worker decided to take a shortcut.

 Once you’ve scheduled the inspection, it’s important for you to notify your agent so that they can coordinate the schedule with the listing agent and seller.